Updated March 6, 2023

 In Java, Multithreading is defined as the process of executing two or more or multiple threads at the same time.
 It is used to make the process faster and according to system capacity.
 It is used to process the smallest units in parallel to achieve things quickly and make the process faster.
 It helps in saving memory space and time.
 It is mainly used for animation, gaming, and large applications.

 Now, if you are looking for a job related to Multithreading in java, you need to prepare for the 2023 Multithreading Interview Questions in Java.
 It is true that every interview is different as per the different job profiles.
 Here, we have prepared the important Multithreading Interview Questions in Java with their Answers, which will help you get success in your interview.

 In this 2023 Multithreading Interview Questions in Java article, we shall present the 10 most important and frequently asked Multithreading interview questions in java.
 These interview questions are divided into two parts are as follows:

 Part 1 – Multithreading Interview Questions in Java(Basic)

 This first part covers basic Interview Questions and Answers in Java.

 Q1.
 Explain the different states of Thread?

-The states of the thread are also referred to as Lifecycle of a Thread.
-The below are the different states of Thread:
+The states of the thread are also referred to as the Lifecycle of a Thread.
+Below are the different states of Thread:

 - Blocked: It is also known as Non-Runnable.
-When the thread is not eligible to run but the thread is still alive.
+When the thread is not eligible to run, but the thread is still alive.

-- Terminated: This is the state when it exits the run method or in the dead state.
+- Terminated: This is the state when it exits the run method or is in the dead state.